lisajl/lisajl.github.io/ProjectJournal.md

 7/26/2022 - 1:09 am </br>
 Long time no see!
 Really long time actually. </br> Summer is dwindling down, so it's time I get to work on this website!
 I think I have a general idea of what I want it to look like, which will be pretty simple, but we'll see how that turns out and then scale it up later if needed. </br>
 Currently working on the favicon!
-Tmw's work is making multiple pages. </br>
+Tmw's work is making multiple pages.
+1:18 am - The favicon looks funky and is too small.
+I'll fix tmw, signing off for now. </br>